Consulting with a Non-Family Law Attorney About Family Law Related Issues

 The two leading cases are Van Camp v.
 Van Camp (1921) 53 Cal.App.
 17, 199 P. 885, and in Marriage of Pereira (1909) 156 Cal.
 1, 103 P. 488.

-Simply stated, Van Camp allocates an adequate compensation for the services of the operator spouse to the community and allocates the remainder of the increase in the value of the business to the separate property of the operator spouse.
-The formula is applied most often to a capital intensive business and generally favors the separate property spouse.
+Simply stated, Van Camp divides the increase in value of the business by allocating a reasonable and adequate rate of compensation for the services of the operator-spouse to the community and allocates the remainder of the increase in the value of the business to the separate property of the operator-spouse as his or her separate property.
+The formula is generally applied to capital intensive businesses and generally favors the spouse who owns the business.

-Pereira gives a reasonable rate of return to the separate property business and allocates the remainder of the increase in the value of the business to the community.
-This formula is applied most often to a labor-intensive business and generally favors the community.
+Pereira allocates a reasonable rate of return to the separate property business and allocates the remainder of the increase in the value of the business to the community.
+This formula is generally applied to labor-intensive businesses and generally favors the community.

 Fiduciary Duties and Disclosure in Divorce